-The program's purpose is to improve pasture management techniques on private lands so that pastures are more drought resistant.
-Historic focuses included strengthening pastures on marginal lands and serving farmers phasing out tobacco production.
+The program's purpose is to improve pasture management on private lands so that pastures are more resilient to future environmental challenges.
+Historic priorities included strengthening pastures on marginal lands and serving farmers phasing out tobacco production.
 Phase I was delivered during the 2008 drought.
 Phase II is underway and is in response to the 2016 drought.

 The purpose of the program is to promote and refine the use of multi-species cover crops in North Carolina, supporting the national Soil Health Initiative.